olesota/olesota.github.io/README.md

 * A timeline showing number of moving units for each hour, for each side.
 Four key battles are marked on the timeline.
 Timeline also works as a unit filter by battle event and by brigade (each side had a number of brigade) e.g. "show only movement of units belonging to 2nd Brigade of British forces", or "show only movement of units participated in Quatre Bras battle";
 * A map, similar to animation above.
 The map will have buttons to move one step backward/forward in time (animated transitions), provide information about units on screen as a tooltip;

-# Submission due on 13.05.2020

-## Proposed Dashboard Solution

-* Which type of visualizations did you use?
-* Explain why you chose these visualizations?
-* Add sketches or images if possible

 ### Visualization types
 For our dashboard, as stated above, we selcted two visualizations: